 The misappropriation of funds for health services, the theft of medicines, the distribution of out-of-date drugs and/or counterfeit products, plus extortion of ill people by health care providers, adds gravely to human misery.
 PTF focuses on supporting CSOs to have real impact by strengthening transparency and the public accountability of those most responsible for the provision and delivery of health services.
 Constructive engagement by CSOs with public authorities – at the local and the national levels – is essential to ensuring sustainable reforms.

 PTF’s innovative approaches place citizens first.
 People seeking health services are best able to report on the inefficiency, waste and corruption that they confront.
-Ensuring that these citizens have the opportunity to voice their grievances is the most compelling means of promoting reforms.
+Ensuring that these citizens have the opportunity to voice their priorities and grievances is the most compelling means of promoting reforms.
 The lessons that PTF has learned are drawn from citizen monitoring of health services in over a dozen dedicated health projects in six countries over the past decade, as well as PTF’s broader project experiences.

 PTF supported projects have monitored the provision of overall public health services at the local level, such as the procurement and provision of drugs to clinics.
 Projects have also empowered citizens to use hard evidence found through strategic monitoring to campaign for reforms and to constructively engage with health care providers.
-The lessons of experience that PTF has gained from its work in to the health care sector help to inform future projects by official donor agencies, philanthropic foundations and CSOs.
+The lessons of experience that PTF has gained from its work in the health sector help to inform future projects by official donor agencies, philanthropic foundations and CSOs.

 Drug Monitoring and Drug Trials